junxit/us-congress-bills-109/bill.md

 ## § 16.
 Effective date

--  This Act shall take effect on the date of enactment of this Act.
+This Act shall take effect on the date of enactment of this Act.

 ## § 17.
 Timing of actions

-It is the intent of Congress that the land conveyances and adjustments contemplated in this Act shall be completed not later than 180 days after the date of enactment of this Act.
+It is the intent of Congress that the land conveyances and adjustments contemplated in this Act (except the conveyances and adjustments relating to Los Alamos Townsite Land) shall be completed not later than 180 days after the date of enactment of this Act.

 ## § 18.
 Authorization of appropriations

--  There are authorized to be appropriated such funds as are necessary to carry out this Act.
+There are authorized to be appropriated such funds as are necessary to carry out this Act.